 Dr. Powell will lead a $4.9 million study (funded by Bloomberg Philanthropies) on the implementation of sweetened beverage taxes in Cook County, Illinois, and Oakland, California.
 The goal, Powell says, is to look at the taxes objectively and understand their impact at all levels—from potential health improvements to effects on the economy.
 Read more in the Chicago Tribune Article: http://go.uic.edu/PowellTribSep2017 and on WEBZ transcripts: http://go.uic.edu/WBEZPowellSeop2017.
 Although the sweetened beverage tax in Cook County has been repealed, Dr. Powell's research continues in California and Washington state.
 Dr. Powell discusses her research findings with CBS: http://go.uic.edu/PowellCBSStudySugaryDrinks.

-Jamie Chriqui, Professor and MPH Program Co-Director, was recently named the UIC Distinguished Researcher of the Year Award.
+Jamie Chriqui, Professor and MPH Program Director, was named the UIC Distinguished Researcher of the Year Award in 2016.
 The purpose of the Researcher and Scholar of the Year Award is to recognize and celebrate the efforts and commitment of those individuals who are advancing knowledge in their area of research and scholarship.
 These individuals inspire and promote continued excellence at UIC.
 The Distinguished Researcher award is given to a UIC researcher who has demonstrated outstanding research achievements in their field of expertise.
-Read more about this honor here: tp://go.uic.edu/Chriqui__RoY
+Read more about this honor here: http://go.uic.edu/Chriqui__RoY

 Anthony Lo Sasso, Professor and PhD Program Director, was interviewed by Chicago Tonight regarding the proposed American Health Care Act and the implications it will have to states regarding Medicaid cuts.